maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 \end{align*}
 </div>

-without talking about how to estimate $\sigma^2$.
-In a fully Bayesian treatment if we didn't know this observational noise (and we don't generally) then we would <a class="reference external" href="https://mc-stan.org/docs/2_18/stan-users-guide/linear-regression.html">estimate it jointly</a> with all other parameters.
-For reference, <a class="reference external" href="{{page.url}}#prml">PRML</a> assumes a known noise parameter in section 3.3 when considering Bayesian linear regression.
+without talking about how to estimate $\sigma^2$ - we assumed it was known.
+For reference <a class="reference external" href="{{page.url}}#prml">PRML</a> assumes a known noise parameter in section 3.3 when considering Bayesian linear regression.
 <br>
 <br>
-However, in reality, we prefer to estimate all unknowns and use a tool like <a class="reference external" href="https://mc-stan.org">Stan</a> which allows us to use any reasonable priors we may desire.
+In a fully Bayesian treatment if we didn't know this observational noise (and we don't generally) then we would <a class="reference external" href="https://mc-stan.org/docs/2_18/stan-users-guide/linear-regression.html">estimate it jointly</a> with all other parameters as we prefer to do for all unknowns.
+We can do this using a tool like <a class="reference external" href="https://mc-stan.org">Stan.</a>
 </blockquote>

 <a name="active"></a>